-Reputation Manager is Yell’s flagship product sold to most of their new customers.
-Yell claim that Reputation Manager lets you “take control of your business’s online reputation, reviews and social media all from a single dashboard”.
+Reputation Manager is Yell’s flagship product and sold to most new customers.
+Yell claim that Reputation Manager will let you “take control of your business’s online reputation, reviews and social media all from a single dashboard”.

 Before we look at the service itself, it is worth exploring how Reputation Manager is sold by Yell’s sales agents.

 In most cases, you will have heard about this product either because you registered a free listing for your business on Yell.com or received an unsolicited call from Yell when their agents first discovered your business.

 Yell’s agent will have shown you an online tool which produces an “Online Reputation Report” for your business.
 After entering your business details, he will have shown you that your business has a “high error rating” negatively impacting your visibility on Google.
 They may even have told you that “Google is penalising your business”.

 The agent may also have claimed that Yell is “Google’s longest-standing Premier Partner” and that Yell has a “special relationship with Google”.